jennaepstein/MUSA550-finalproject/_posts/2021-12-21-part1-exploratory-analysis.md

 <div id="SVI_boxplot_theme2"></div>

 #### Theme 3: Minority Status & Language
-The minority status & language theme encompasses individuals of a minotiry status and those who speak English "less than well." minority, speak English “less than well.”
-Higher scores for this theme appear evident across the city, which is consistent with general knowledge of NYC being a city with large immigrant population and presence of ethnic enclaves.
+The minority status & language theme encompasses individuals of a minority status and those who speak English "less than well".
+Higher scores for this theme appear evident across the city, which is consistent with general knowledge of NYC being a city with a large immigrant population and the presence of ethnic enclaves.

 ![hec_SVItheme3_matplotlib]({{ site.url }}{{ site.baseurl }}/assets/images/hec_SVItheme3_matplotlib.png)
 <div id="SVI_boxplot_theme3"></div>

 #### Theme 4: Housing Type & Transportation
-The Housing type and transportation theme covers multi-unit structures, mobile homes, crowding, no vehicle, group quarters.
+The housing type and transportation theme covers data on multi-unit structures, mobile homes, crowding, lack of vehicle access, and group living quarters.
 Manhattan has the highest median score for this theme (0.87), which is expected given the higher population density.

 ![hec_SVItheme4_matplotlib]({{ site.url }}{{ site.baseurl }}/assets/images/hec_SVItheme4_matplotlib.png)
 <div id="SVI_boxplot_theme4"></div>